- Go 99.8%

 }

-2. Define your Model
+2. Define a model

 type User struct {

-kosmos.BaseModel `bson:",inline" kosmos:"users"`
+kosmos.Persistable `bson:",inline" kosmos:"users"`

 Name string `bson:"name"`